 In place and ready for the snap ring.
 The snap ring will clip into a small groove on the barrel nut.

 A good snap ring pliers are a necessary tool for barrel installation.

-Delta ring, weld spring, and snap ring all attached to barrel nut.
+Delta ring, weld spring, and snap ring all attached to the barrel nut.

 AeroShell 33MS is a grease designed for aircraft and is specified in the technical manual for the M16 series of weapons.
 Without the proper grease, your upper and barrel could eventually suffer from galvanic corrosion.

-Grease the barrel extension prior to installing into the receiver.
+Grease the barrel extension before installing it into the receiver.